bigdawgbank/ie-bank/docs/CloudArchitect.md

 ## Infrastructure Architecture Design

-This document provides an in-depth overview of the infrastructure components and their configurations for the BigDawgBank MVP.
+This section provides an in-depth overview of the infrastructure components and their configurations for the BigDawgBank MVP.
 The architecture ensures scalability, reliability, and security while adhering to cost-effective design principles.

 ---